kaz-utashiro/sdif-tools/docs/sdif/index.md

     if possible.

 - **--margin**=_column_
+- **--runin**=_column_
+- **--runout**=_column_

-    Set margin column number.
+    Set the number of margin column.
 Margin columns are left blank at the end of each line.
 This option implicitly declare line break control, which allows to run-in and run-out prohibited characters at the head-and-end of line.
-Margin columns are used to run-in prohibited characters from the head of next line.
+Margin columns are used for run-in/run-out columns unless they are given explicitly.
 See \`perldoc Text::ANSI::Fold\` for detail.

 - **--**\[**no-**\]**number**, **-n**